publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >         “(4) __Medicaid.—__

->         The term ‘Medicaid’ means, with respect to a State, the State program under title XIX of the Social Security Act \[this subchapter\] (including any waiver or demonstration under such title or under section 1115 of such Act \[[section 1315 of this title][/us/usc/t42/s1315]\] relating to such title).
+>         The term ‘Medicaid’ means, with respect to a State, the State program under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] (including any waiver or demonstration under such title or under section 1115 of such Act \[[42 U.S.C.
+1315][/us/usc/t42/s1315]\] relating to such title).

 >         “(5) __Qualified hcb program.—__